It’s 4 a.m., and I’m wide awake, coming round with a start in a hot motel in Mariposa, my first thought is “She did it!”

-Ella, my 13-year-old daughter, is sleeping in the bed next to me like only a teenager could sleep so deep only an earthquake could break, and she deserves it; last night she was sleeping on El Cap, having climbed Tangerine Trip over four hit days and nights.
+Ella, my 13-year-old daughter, is sleeping in the bed next to me like only a teenager could sleep, so deep only an earthquake could break it, and she deserves it; last night she was sleeping on El Cap, having climbed Tangerine Trip over four hard days and nights.
 If there’s any teenager on the planet who deserves to sleep in today, it’s Ella.

 I guess I should start at the beginning.

 For many years I’ve brought my kids Ella and Ewen along to my slideshows, as well as events like the Kendal Mountain Film festival.
 They’ve sat through dozens of talks, sometimes even laying on the stage at my feet, chuckling away.
 At first, I felt a bit uneasy, after all, do I want my kids listening to all these tales of daring do?
 But climbing and the rewards and risks of that life make me who I am, and the lessons it has taught me are lessons I’ve tried to pass on to my kids.
 Adventure is in my DNA, and so it’s in theirs also, and so they should see what I get up to when I’m away, and understand both the risks and rewards of striving for impossible things.

 I’ve never been a pushy climbing parent and always wanted to leave it up to them to decide how to explore the boundaries of themselves, exposing them to wilderness and danger the way my dad did, giving the impression of both while keeping them on a short leash.

 One question that kept coming up at talks was “When are you going to climb El Cap with your kids?” to which I’d reply “Oh not until Ella’s 13”, thinking the youngest girl to climb El Cap was that age (turns out she was 14!).
 This always got a laugh, mainly because it was obviously a crazy idea.
 Then Ella turned 13, and she asked the question “so dad, when are we going to climb El Cap?”.